dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 > [!TIP]
 > You can [download the SaveChanges interceptor sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/Miscellaneous/SaveChangesInterception) from GitHub.

-<xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> and <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A> interception points are defined by the `ISaveChangesInterceptor` <!-- Issue #2748 --> interface.
-As for other interceptors, the `SaveChangesInterceptor` <!-- Issue #2748 --> base class with no-op methods is provided as a convenience.
+<xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> and <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A> interception points are defined by the <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor> interface.
+As for other interceptors, the <xref:Microsoft.EntityFrameworkCore.Diagnostics.SaveChangesInterceptor> base class with no-op methods is provided as a convenience.

 > [!TIP]
 > Interceptors are powerful.
 However, in many cases it may be easier to override the SaveChanges method or use the [.NET events for SaveChanges](xref:core/logging-events-diagnostics/events) exposed on DbContext.